Origin of the Mendiant

 Modern-day mendiants are offered year round and sprinkled with any number of tasty and beautiful ingredients, and in countless combinations.

-Recently perusing past lessons from my Ecole Chocolat training I came across the chapter on mendiants and decided then and there to replace my barks with these little bites of crisp chocolate.
-More elegant and fun to eat and the possibilities are endless.
+Recently perusing past lessons from my Ecole Chocolat training I came across the chapter on mendiants and decided to give them a try.
+They are fun and easy to make!

 Hazelnut Espresso Dark